McTavishLab/collab-paper/jupyter-notebooks/README.md

 ssh -L 8080:localhost:8080  REPLACE-WITH-YOUR-USER-NAME@merced.ucmerced.edu
 ```

-Open a web browser window that you prefer (for example, Safari, Chrome, etc.)
+Open a window from the web browser that you prefer (for example, Safari, Chrome, etc.)
 Go to `http://localhost:8080/` or any of the URLs provided when you launched jupyter with no interface.

 Provide a token if needed.